nkdAgility/NKDAgility.com/site/content/resources/videos/pVPzgsemxEY/index.md

 ---
-title: Kaizen in Kanban: The Power of Continuous Improvement for Optimal Results
+title: "Kaizen in Kanban: The Power of Continuous Improvement for Optimal Results"
 date: 08/25/2024 22:00:34
 videoId: pVPzgsemxEY
 etag: QYOsTr2JoPkhYXg1USJXxr1sxS8